ancient-cthulhu/All-Findings-Extract/README.md

    - Validates API credentials
    - Creates optimized HTTP sessions with connection pooling
    - Initializes rate limiter with token bucket algorithm
+   - Applies custom CA certificate to all sessions if `--ca-cert` is provided

 2. **Data Collection Phase**
    - Fetches all application profiles (paginated, supports 1000s of apps)